subscribe: Posts | Comments

 General Information

-There are other observation sites near the east end of the Crowsnest Pass, Alberta.
+There are other observation sites near the east end of the Crowsnest Pass, Alberta where migrating Golden Eagles and other raptors may be observed.
 They are:

-Piitaistakis (The Place of Eagles Site), The Frank Slide Interpretive Centre, Vicki Ridge and Beaver Mines.
+Piitaistakis (The Place of Eagles Site) and the Frank Slide Interpretive Centre

 Piitaistakis (South Livingstone Ridge).
 Crowsnest Pass